 One of the big draws of Puerto Rico is that you don’t need a passport, if you’re from the US, to go there.
 Once you get there, it’s essentially a home away from home.
 English is spoken there as a first language.
 And all of the bars and restaurants have an American feel to them.

 Major towns, like San Juan and Ponce, have a range of historical sites that you can visit, as well as an active nightlife.

 The island is also renowned for its amazing surf, which attracts surfers from all over the region.
 Combine that with its great food, and favorable weather and Puerto Rico should be a Caribbean island on everybody’s bucket list.

 Vieques might not be the best known Caribbean island, but if you’re looking for serenity, you’ll find it here.
 This is the island in which you really can get away from it all.
 Because of its small size, the island isn’t home to many inhabitants.
 In fact, only about 10,000 people live there, giving it an almost deserted feel.
 If you like taking it easy and contemplating your existence, this is the place for you.

 Antigua is famous for two things: its pink beaches and its gambling.
 As soon as you arrive at Antigua, you’ll notice how the entire natural harbor is packed with yachts of all varieties.
 And that should come as no surprise.
-Casinos line the streets like lamp posts in Antigua’s towns, making it one of the best places, outside Vegas, for a spot of gambling.
+Night life line the streets like lamp posts in Antigua’s towns.